LoneLn/Bick-Dig/README.md

 # Bick-Dig
-Webhook
-big dick is back in town
+big dick is back in towN